Urinary Tract Infection in Males Workup

 Previous

-Epididymitis and Orchitis
+Epididymitis and Orchitis Workup

 In epididymitis, a microscopic examination of the urethral secretions is helpful only in cases with very mild symptoms, when torsion is not a consideration.
 Leukocytes and bacteria on a Gram stain would suggest epididymitis (unless the patient previously had a vasectomy).

 Torsion of the spermatic cord and torsion of a testicular appendage would be the main differential diagnosis considerations.
-Spermatic cord torsion is normally diagnosed using ultrasonography, which is very sensitive and specific, or with surgical exploration.
+Spermatic cord torsion normally is diagnosed using ultrasonography, which is very sensitive and specific, or with surgical exploration.
 The latter does not alter the outcome of epididymitis if the testicle is inadvertently explored to pursue torsion.

 Of patients with orchitis resulting from tuberculosis, 70% have other genitourinary or pulmonary symptoms of this disease.
 Testing urine for acid-fast bacilli (AFB), testing using purified-protein derivative (PPD), and performing chest radiography are helpful.